 Introduction to use of SAS (and R)/PC statistical software, including data entry, data summaries, descriptive statistics, and interpretation of SAS (and R) output for some standard statistical procedures.
-Prerequisite: STAT 5344 or equivalent.
+Prerequisites: graduate standing and approval of instructor.

 STAT 5344 Predictive Analytics 3 SCH (3-0)

 STAT 5346 Design of Experiments 3 SCH (3-0)

 Hypothesis testing, principles of design of an experiment, t-test, completely randomized design, randomized block design, multiple comparison techniques, factorial designs, random effect models, fixed effect models, BIBD, nested designs, analysis of covariance and split plot design.
 Prerequisite: STAT 4301 or STAT 4303 or equivalent.